EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Discussion

 \subsection{The Star Formation Rate Density in the Early Universe}

 Using the best-fit DPL models to our UV LF measurements, we integrate the luminosity functions as faint as $M_{\rm UV} \leq -17$ to obtain the luminosity density of ultraviolet light.
 This measurable has previously been used as a proxy for the star formation rate density (SFRD).
 To do so, we replicate the procedure of \citet{Harikane2023}, which uses the relations derived in \citet{Madau2014}.
 Here we use the simple conversion factor of $k=1.15\times10^{-28} [M_\odot {\rm yr}^{-1}/({\rm erg}\, {\rm s}^{-1} {\rm Hz}^{-1})]$.
 The results of this integral and conversion are presented in Figure \ref{fig:SFRD} alongside recent estimations from the literature.
-We find that the SFRD estimation at lower redshifts ($z=8-9$) agree well between past studies and that the dispersion of the results (and also their errors) increase towards higher redshifts, where sample sizes are still very small.
+We find that the SFRD estimation at lower redshifts ($z=8-9$) agree well between past studies.
+Of significant interest is our results at higher redshift.
+Our data point at $z=10.5$ is lower than the results many other JWST-based studies and is well matched to the extrapolation of theoretical models, such as the constant star forming efficiency model from \citet{Harikane2022}.
+This is in agreement with the recent results from the CANUCS survey \citep{Willott2023}.
+At the highest redshifts ($z=12$), our results show a high UV luminosity density.
+However, this excess relative to simple models is only significant to $1\sigma$ and is consistent with the findings from \citet{Willott2023}.
+Consequently, significant deviations from simple models (e.g. constant star forming efficiency) may not necessarily be required in order to explain these excesses.
+Ultimately, larger samples of galaxies at $z>12$ and more spectroscopy will be required in order to limit the impact of cosmic variance and increase confidence in selection procedures.

-If the evolution of the UV luminosity density can be described with a simple linear evolution \citep[as used in][]{Donnan2022} in $\log(\rho_{\rm UV})$ with redshift (resulting in an exponential evolution in SFRD), then we obtain a fit of $\log(\rho_{\rm UV}) = -0.35\pm0.07 z + 28.42\pm0.60$.
-If we compare our observations to the predicted SFRD of \citet{Harikane2023}, which is based on a constant star formation efficiency, we find our results up to $z=12.5$ are consistent with such an evolution.
+If the evolution of the UV luminosity density can be described with a simple linear evolution \citep[as used in][]{Donnan2022} in $\log(\rho_{\rm UV})$ with redshift (resulting in an exponential evolution in SFRD), then we obtain a fit of $\log(\rho_{\rm UV}) = -0.36\pm0.01 z + 28.55\pm0.05$.
+This is in strong agreement with the results from \citet{Willott2023} and much steeper than the derived slope from \citet{McLeod2023} ($-0.23\pm0.04$).
+If we compare our observations to the predicted SFRD of \citet{Harikane2023}, which is based on a constant star formation efficiency, we find our results up to $z=12$ are consistent with such an evolution.
 Tension with such a model presently arises if the $z\sim15-16$ samples of galaxies are introduced.